 - Add the almond flour, cocoa powder, sweetener, baking powder, and salt to a large mixing bowl.
 Stir.

 - Add in the melted butter, beaten eggs, vanilla, and almond milk.
-Stir well with a silicone spoon.
+Stir well enough to combine.
+Do not overmix the batter.
+Over-mixing will result in tough, dry muffins.

 - Fold in the chocolate chips.
 Stir.